chy9862/cs122_final_project/README.md

 # Welcome To EventRadar

 ## About EventRadar
 EventRadar is a Flask-based web application designed to simplify the process of discovering local and virtual events.
 By integrating with the Ticketmaster API, EventRadar provides users with access to a comprehensive list of events, ranging from concerts to professional seminars.
-The platform features secure user authentication, personalized event recommendations, and an intuitive interface that ensures a seamless user experience.
+The platform features secure user authentication and an intuitive interface that ensures a seamless user experience.

 ## Tech Stack
 EventRadar leverages a robust and versatile set of technologies, ensuring a scalable, secure, and user-friendly platform.
 Below is a breakdown of the main technologies and tools used: